 Our Artisan Development Program fosters the growth of the next generation of traditional craft artisans.
 It offers professional development including mentorship, education practice, and studio space for artisans committed to pursuing craft education as a professional pathway.
 We believe that the future of traditional northern craft must be nurtured amongst the emerging artisans of today—and that our campus is an exciting place for that growth to happen.

-Artisan Development Program participants build in-depth experience in their craft, while enhancing the vitality of North House Folk School.
-Participants cultivate meaningful relationships, develop craft and teaching skills for future leadership, and forge connections with regional, national and international institutions and artisans.
+Resident Artisans in the program build in-depth experience in their craft, while enhancing the vitality of North House Folk School.
+They cultivate meaningful relationships, develop craft and teaching skills for future leadership, and forge connections with regional, national and international institutions and artisans.

 Program Vision and Direction

-The Artisan Development Program began in 2017 with an initial cohort of two artisans and will grow in 2018 to include two additional artisans.
-Each participant will spend two years in the program.
+The Artisan Development Program began in 2017 with an initial cohort of two artisans.
+Each year two additional resident artisans join the program, with each cohort spending two years in the program.

-The program of study for artisansincludes the following components over the two years:
+The program of study for artisans includes the following:

 - Craft Study- engagement with a professional mentor, dedicated studio space, budget for mentorship, materials, and tools